100tfko/100tfko/README.md

 That is because I am changing my career to the technological sector..</p>
 <p>For that, I am studying at 42 Malaga, where we develop technical skills making complete projects and need to work on our soft skills to survive.
 This is a repository of those projects, where I try to organize them and make it more comprehensible to anyone looking. </p>
 <p>I have a varied and wide formation and experience in other matters that, In my humble opinion, can be recycled for programming and add extra perspectives and values to my capabilities.
-Do not hesitate If you are interested in contacting me, can be here or refer to my email or my LinkedInc </p>
+Do not hesitate If you are interested in contacting me, can be here or refer to my email or my LinkedIn </p>

 <div align="center">